 Nearly a hundred years passed since Julius Caesar launched Rome’s inaugural skirmish into Britannia.
-During the course of that time Rome had decidedly degenerated into an imperial rulership.
+During the course of that time Rome had degenerated into an imperial rulership.
 Julius Caesar was assassinated by his political opponents -he was stabbed to death on the floor of the Senate on March 15 in 44 BC.
 Following his death, another unstable Triumvirate was established until Octavius (a.k.a.
 Caesar Augustus) took power.
-He planned several invasions of Britannia, but each attempt was eventually abandoned because there was no need for Rome to invade -Britannia and its various kings paid all their tributes to Rome in an acceptable manner.
-Augustus ruled as Emperor until his natural death in AD 14.
+He planned several invasions of Britannia, but each attempt was eventually abandoned because there was no need for Rome to invade the island.
+Britannia and its kings paid all their tributes to Rome in an acceptable manner.
+Augustus ruled as Emperor of Rome until his natural death in AD 14.
 He was followed by his adopted son Tiberius who ruled until his death in AD 37.
 Then one of the more infamous Roman Emperors, Caligula, took power from the Augustan bloodline.
 Latter day writers have painted Caligula as a sadistic madman, lusting for greed, sexual deviance, and personal power.
-An amusing anecdote in Suetonius’s The Twelve Caesars highlights Caligula’s insanity while preparing his troops to invade Britannia -an invasion that never happened because as he lined up his soldiers gazing out over the English Channel, he then oddly instructed his infantry to hurl their javelins into the sea.
-Caligula ruled for less than 1 year until meeting his grisly demise amidst a conspiracy of Praetorian guards who replaced Caligula with his uncle, Claudius in AD 41.
+An amusing anecdote in Suetonius’s The Twelve Caesars highlights Caligula’s insanity while preparing his troops to invade Britannia -an invasion that never happened because as he lined up his soldiers gazing out over the English Channel, he oddly instructed his infantry to hurl their javelins out into the sea.
+Caligula ruled for less than 1 year until meeting his grisly demise amidst a conspiracy of Praetorian guards who replaced Caligula with his uncle Claudius in AD 41.

-Plautius took his team of Gaulish soldiers fighting their way inland upward to the Thames, at which point Claudius was notified.
-In ceremonial fashion, Claudius arrived in a well-orchestrated performance showcasing a massive regalia of elephants conquering the Catuvellauni.
+Plautius took his team of Gaulish soldiers fighting their way inland up to the Thames, at which point Claudius was notified.
+In ceremonial fashion, Claudius arrived in a well-orchestrated performance showcasing a massive regalia of elephants while conquering the Catuvellauni.
 It was called a bloodless victory and Caratacus, the leader of the Catuvellauni, was captured and taken in chains to Rome.
 Upon Claudius’s return to Rome, he performed the stunt all over again to roaring crowds.
 After Claudius’s victory, one legion was sent further north and another legion conquered a series of tribes who became Roman clientele in the southwest under the generalship of Vespasian, future emperor of Rome.

 However, not every client kingdom easily fell under the sway of Rome.
 In AD 60-61 the king of the Iceni, a tribe of Eastern Britain, died and he left half his kingdom to Rome and the other half to his daughters.
 The Romans did not accept his award of female rulership, and they wanted all of his kingdom in the name of Rome, so Rome simply ignored his plans for successorship and plundered the whole kingdom.
 Rome removed his Queen Boudica from power, and raped his daughters.
 In revenge, Queen Boudica raised an army from the neighboring Trinovantes and they burned surrounding towns to the ground, including Londinium (London) and Verulamium (Albion) -the effects of which have been shown in present-day excavations.
 Queen Boudica’s uprising was so great that Emperor Nero considered withdrawing forces from Britannia, but the Romans managed to quell her rebellion, leading Queen Boudica to either die of ill-health (as Cassius Dio says) or poison herself (as Tacitus claims).